Insider Society – A New Business Network

 , a success accelerator for women and non-binary entrepreneurs.
 I got the initial idea for Insider Society already over 10 years ago, and I launched it together with my business partner Candice Kilpatrick Brathwaite

+finally last year.
 We provide a support group and educational content to help women to break dreams into actionable steps to reach their business and life goals.
 Please visit our new site

 , join our Facebook group

 Why Women Need Business Networks like Insider Society Now

 And why we decided to start this now?
 We felt we had to.
 For us, and for others.
 If now isn’t the time to take charge of our own success, then when?
 BAD NEWS: